banisterious/obsidian-oneirometrics/docs/user/reference/metrics.md

 **Helper text:**

-This metric tracks the number of characters you don’t know from your waking life that appear in the dream.
-This includes strangers, fictional characters, or any other unfamiliar beings.
+Tracks the number of characters you don't know from your waking life that appear in the dream.
+Includes strangers, fictional characters, or any other unfamiliar beings.

 **Detailed Description:**